drzax/silverstripe-bits/SingletonPage/README.md

 SingletonPage
 =============

-A [DataExtension](http://docs.silverstripe.org/framework/en/reference/dataextension) which enforceds that there is only one instance of a given page type.
+A [DataObjectDecorator](http://docs.silverstripe.org/framework/en/2.4/reference/dataobjectdecorator) which enforces that there is only one instance of a given page type.

 Note that the use of 'singleton' here does not refer to use of the [singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern) as commonly understood in programming.